Algorithmic Randomness and Probabilistic Laws: , , and credences

-Given this, $L^{\star}$ is more naturally regarded as a law that governs by constraining the entire history of the world---in this case, the full $\omega$-sequence of outcomes.
-It tells us which sequences of outcomes are physically possible, namely those that satisfy the frequency constraint and the randomness constraint imposed by the law.
-This understanding of probabilistic laws and their governance also meshes well with Chen and Goldstein's (2022) minimal primitivism account (MinP), according to which laws are certain primitive facts that govern the world by constraining the physical possibilities of the entire spacetime and its contents.\footnote{Three notes about the literature.
-(1) The present account fleshes out one of the interpretive options of probabilistic laws discussed by Chen and Goldstein (2022, \S3.3.3, Option 4).
+Given this, $L^{\star}$ is perhaps more naturally regarded as a law that governs by constraining the entire history of the world---in this case, the full $\omega$-sequence of outcomes.
+It tells us which sequences of outcomes are physically possible, namely those that satisfy the specific type of randomness constraint imposed by the law.
+We elaborate on $\mbox{probabilistic}^{\star}$ constraining law in the next section.\footnote{Three notes about the literature.
+(1) The constraint account fleshes out one of the interpretive options of probabilistic laws discussed by Chen and Goldstein (2022, \S3.3.3, Option 4).
 (2) In one respect, the present account is similar to John T. Roberts's nomic frequentism (2009), as they both employ frequency constraints.
 However, Roberts does not appeal to algorithmic randomness.
 On nomic frequentism, non-random sequences (such as the alternating heads-tails sequence) are still physically possible.
 Inasmuch as any non-random sequence is regarded as evidence against the probabilistic law and in favor of a deterministic law, it would be better to exclude such sequences from physical possibilities.
 (3) Adlam (2022) presents an account of laws of nature as constraints that is similar to Chen and Goldstein (2022) and contains a helpful discussion of Roberts's nomic frequentism.}

+\x{Neither way of understanding $\star$-laws automatically delivers single-shot credences.
+That said, depending on the symmetries exhibited by her priors, an agent who is committed to a $\star$-law may find that she is also committed to single-shot credences that accord with the limiting relative frequencies associated with the law.